 Model-based Systems Engineering

-The Model-based Systems Engineering field of competence conducts research into novel methods, languages and tools that can be used to efficiently develop, validate and maintain reliable cyber-physical systems.
-In order to continually ensure the rapid market-readiness of new system functions despite complex requirements, we rely on meaningful models to support, validate and automatically implement decisions during the early phases of development.
+The Model-based Systems Engineering (MBSE) competence field investigates new methods, languages and tools that can be used to efficiently develop, validate, and maintain reliable cyber-physical systems.
+In order to ensure that new system functions are continuously brought to market rapidly despite complex requirements, we rely on meaningful models to support and validate decisions in the early phases of development and to implement them automatically.

 Further information